seanmayer/Docker-Kubernetes-and-Swarm-Crib-Sheet/README.md

 --health-start-period - time to wait before starting first healthcheck --no-healthcheck - disable healthcheck

+# Docker Container Registry: Image Storage and Distribution

+##### What is a container registry?

+- A container registry is a place to store and distribute container images
+- A container registry is a collection of different Docker images with different versions
+- A container registry is a place to store and distribute Docker images

 # Recommended VS Code extensions

 - Docker (allows you to run docker commands from VS Code)